irisdaniaj/vi-midas/README.md

 This repository contains code and documentation for reproducing the results of [VI-MIDAS](https://github.com/amishra-stats/vi-midas/tree/main).
 The project aims to use variational inference to jointly model microbial abundance data and environmental factors as well as species-species interaction.
 This guide will help you set up the environment, reproduce the results, and adapt the code to your data.

 ---
+## Contribution

+1. We reproduced the results of [VI-MIDAS](https://github.com/amishra-stats/vi-midas/tree/main) on the same set of data.
+2. We applied the methodology presented in [VI-MIDAS](https://github.com/amishra-stats/vi-midas/tree/main) to a new dataset of microbiome data.
+3. We applied the a different methodology(as explained in section 3.1.3 of the report) to our data and the orignal data presented in [VI-MIDAS](https://github.com/amishra-stats/vi-midas/tree/main).

+---
 ## Setup

 Clone the repository